RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 #### The output section

-Unlike write-behind the output section does not specify which key and type to write to Redis as this is provided by the client command.
+Unlike write-behind, the output section does not specify which key and type to write to Redis as this is provided by the client command.
 However, it has an optional `expire` attribute to specify the TTL of the retrieved key in seconds.

 ## Upgrading